-Selected writers are hand-matched to a suitable reader from its list of 80+ professional editors, and writers can expect to receive feedback in the form of a written critique by TLC, sent within 4-6 weeks of the application being processed.
-The Free Read scheme particularly welcomes applications from writers belonging to groups currently under-represented in publishing including women writers, disabled writers, BAME writers, and members of the LGBQT+ community.
+This scheme is open to writers of fiction, non-fiction, short stories, poetry, scripts and screenplays.
+Writers are hand-matched to a suitable reader from its list of 80+ professional editors and will receive either a partial or full read on their submission, with the feedback provided in the form of a written critique by TLC.
+The Free Read scheme particularly welcomes applications from writers belonging to groups currently under-represented in publishing including disabled writers, writers of colour*, and members of the LGBQTIA+ community.

 Spread the Word is delighted to be an official partner for The Free Reads scheme, supporting applications from London writers.
 Over the last 10 years, we’ve supported 47 writers with receiving professional feedback.
-The scheme is open throughout the year with two deadline windows: 1 July and 1 December 2019.
+For 2020-2021, the scheme is open from Monday 20 July 2020.

 HOW TO APPLY FOR A FREE READ

 To apply for the Free Reads scheme via Spread the Word, you must live in London and be on a low-income, meeting one of the following criteria:

 – You are in receipt of Job seeker’s allowance, Disability benefit, Income support, Working tax credit, Universal Credit or Child benefits

 – You earn less than the London Living Wage of £10.55 per hour or a £23k annual salary**

 – You are a full-time student

 If you identify as being on low-income but do not meet one of the criteria listed above then please get in touch as we are able to evaluate applicants’ eligibility on a case-by-case basis.

 – A completed TLC Free Reads Scheme form – available to download here as a pdf, or here as a word document